Our Governing Body

 (Chair of Resources Committee)

 |Mrs Virginia Wigglesworth||03/12/2012||Co-opted – Parish Council||none||none|

 |Mr Geoff Jeffrey||01/01/2005||Headteacher||none||Headteacher|

 |Mrs Julie Herbert||01/02/2017||Parent||none||none|

 Chair of Governors

-Pauline Key is Chair of Governors.
-She first joined the governing body as a foundation, and provides an invaluable perspective from her life experience outside of the education sector.
-Pauline is actively involved in school life, meeting with Mr Jeffrey on a weekly basis, hearing children read, visiting classrooms and attending special assemblies and celebratory events.
+Claire Daffern is Chair of Governors.
+She joined the governing body in September 2018 as a community governor before becoming Chair of Governors at the beginning of the 2019/20 academic year.
+Mrs Daffern provides the governing body with invaluable expertise from her wide experience of the educational sector, as a teacher and senior leader in the London area.
+Mrs Daffern is fully involved in school life, meeting with Mr Jeffrey on a weekly basis, visiting classrooms and attending special assemblies and celebratory events.
 The role of the Chair is:

 - To ensure the business of the Governing Body is conducted properly, in accordance with both legal and Worcestershire County Council delegation requirements.